pluginkollektiv/antispam-bee/readme.txt

    * Spam reason as a column in the table with spam comments

 For the complete changelog, check out our [GitHub repository](https://github.com/pluginkollektiv/antispam-bee).

-## Upgrade Notice ##

-### 2.6.9 ###

-This is mainly a maintenance release ensuring compatibility with the latest version of WordPress.
-Expect bigger changes in 2.7 soon!

 ## Screenshots ##
 1. Antispam Bee settings